Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week10.md

 ## Implement CFN Networking Layer
 Started by first deleting the initial cluster created in the AWS console.

-Created a new file `template.yaml` and folder `networking` in the `aws/cfn` directory.
+Create a new file `template.yaml` and folder `networking` in the `aws/cfn` directory.
 This file will contain the structure of our network layer such as VPC, Internet Gateway, Route tables and 6 Public/Private Subnets, Availability zones etc.
 ```sh
 AWSTemplateFormatVersion: 2010-09-09

 Description: |
   The base networking components for our stack:
   - VPC